H0radricCube/HS_MathKG/README.md

 2. Install dependencies into your virtual environment

-3. Run server in background: $ gunicorn math-server:app -p math-server.pid -b "your ip":"your port" -D
+3. Run server in background: `$ gunicorn run_server:app -p run_server.pid -b "your ip":"your port" -D`

-4. See the pid of your server: $ cat math-server.pid
+4. See the pid of your server: `$ cat run_server.pid`

-5. Shutdown your server: $ kill "pid of your server"
+5. Shutdown your server: `$ kill "pid of your server"`